+&lt;sup>7 D.18-10-019, OP 3.

-In D.18-10-019, the Commission issued a decision modifying the PCIA methodology revising inputs to the MPB that is used to calculate the PCIA.
-The revised methodology affects PCIA rates that were effective as of January 1, 2019.
-In addition to the revised MPB inputs, the decision also adopted an annual true-up mechanism, as recommended by a number of parties, as well as a cap that will limit the change of the PCIA rate from one year to the next.
-Starting in forecast year 2020, the cap level of the PCIA rate is set at 0.5 cents/kilowatt-hour ("kWh") more than the prior year's PCIA, differentiated by system average vintage rate.
+forecast year 2020, the cap level of the PCIA rate is set at 0.5 cents/kWh more than the prior year's PCIA, differentiated by system average vintage rate.
 In Advice Letter ("AL") 3318-E, the PABA was established to record the "above-market" costs and revenues associated with all PCIA eligible resources by vintage subaccounts.
 This balancing account became effective on January 1, 2019.

 In D.19-10-001, the Commission issued a decision further modifying the PCIA methodology revising the inputs to the billing determinants (sales) that is used to calculate the PCIA rates.
-The revised methodology affects PCIA rates that are effective February 1, 2020.
-This revision ordered SDG&E to use vintage billing determinants of those responsible for the vintage portfolio to determine PCIA rates, instead of the previously used system billing determinants.
+The revised methodology affects PCIA rates that are effective February 1, 2020.8 This revision ordered SDG&E to use vintage billing determinants of those responsible for the vintage portfolio to determine PCIA rates, instead of the previously used system billing determinants.
 In addition, the decision authorized any over/under-collection in the PABA vintage subaccounts in a given year to be rolled into the next year's ERRA Forecast filing.
 The decision adopted the methodology for SDG&E to true-up the values in PABA for the imputed RPS and Resource Adequacy ("RA") costs using the updated benchmarks provided by the Energy Division on November 1st.
 The true-up amounts for both RPS and RA will be booked as adjustments to PABA annually through the ERRA Forecast filing.